AbdelrhmanAli123/CICD-Jenkins-ArgoCD-Prometheus-Grafana/README.md

     ![jenkinstls](https://github.com/AbdelrhmanAli123/CICD-Jenkins-ArgoCD-Prometheus-Grafana/assets/133269614/7c09a482-b933-41f3-ba70-ad650162dabb)
     ![sonartls](https://github.com/AbdelrhmanAli123/CICD-Jenkins-ArgoCD-Prometheus-Grafana/assets/133269614/61582c9b-f4a9-4e44-8cdf-e88ffe1f1ee4)

-2. **Configure sonar and jenkins and create two pipeline**
+2. **Configure sonar and Jenkins and create two pipelines**
    - install the required sonarqube plugin
      ![sonar plugin](https://github.com/AbdelrhmanAli123/CICD-Jenkins-ArgoCD-Prometheus-Grafana/assets/133269614/a0fde2f3-f865-48cb-9379-033e8bd24dda)
-   - create project in sonarqube to use its name and key in the sonarqube in Jenkins file
+   - create a project in Sonarqube to use its name and key in the Sonarqube in Jenkins file
      ![Capture](https://github.com/AbdelrhmanAli123/CICD-Jenkins-ArgoCD-Prometheus-Grafana/assets/133269614/c557331b-86de-4605-ac3a-98acda3d2539)
-   - add the domain name of you sonarqube or ip in the sonarqube configuration in jenkins server
+   - add the domain name of you sonarqube or ip in the sonarqube configuration in Jenkins server
      ![sonar-conf](https://github.com/AbdelrhmanAli123/CICD-Jenkins-ArgoCD-Prometheus-Grafana/assets/133269614/8a324cfb-6e8e-466a-81a2-b5486d05f8e6)
-   - create quality gateway in the sonarqube to stop the pipeline if the bugs or any thing else is above the threshold
+   - create a quality gateway in the sonarqube to stop the pipeline if the bugs or any thing else is above the threshold
      ![sonar-conf2](https://github.com/AbdelrhmanAli123/CICD-Jenkins-ArgoCD-Prometheus-Grafana/assets/133269614/cf68119a-d3c4-4cd3-8f37-d6fe3f710169)
-   - create first pipeline to test the code quality and build and push the image to docker hub and trigger the second pipeline
+   - create the first pipeline to test the code quality and build and push the image to docker hub and trigger the second pipeline
-   - create second pipeline to update the k8s manifest files
+   - create a second pipeline to update the k8s manifest files
      ![two-pipe](https://github.com/AbdelrhmanAli123/CICD-Jenkins-ArgoCD-Prometheus-Grafana/assets/133269614/ad61d687-00b7-44f2-9f4f-85ce3d8c6c0f)

 3. **Create the AWS EKS using eksctl tool**